Clinics & Services

 Learn how to use a peak flow meter correctly.

 This service is run for the purpose of taking blood from patients as requested by your doctor.
-You can arrange an appointment with the Health Care Assistant Monday to Friday (except Wednesdays).
+You can arrange an appointment with the Health Care Assistant Monday to Friday.
 To obtain the results ensure you sign up to SystmOnline or call us between 09:00-11:00 if you wish to discuss your results with a clinician.

 This service helps patients with diabetes manage their blood sugar, medical condition and lead healthy, active lives.
 Over 2 million people in England are living with diabetes, a condition which results in too much glucose (sugar) in the blood.
 To remain symptom-free people with diabetes must monitor their diets carefully and manage regular treatments such as injections and tablets.
 To find out more, please speak to your Doctor / Nurse or contact our reception for more information.
 Weblink: www.diabetes.org.uk

-We run a dedicated clinic twice a month specifically for our patients with Diabetes to address all your health-care needs in a 'one-stop' clinic to help make managing your Diabetes easier.
-Please ask reception for further details and join our facebook group
+We run a dedicated clinic specifically for our patients with Diabetes to address all your health-care needs in a 'one-stop' clinic to help make managing your Diabetes easier.

 This is provided by the doctors who will be able to review your care through your pregnancy, including referring to the hospital of your choice when required.